Cycling in Singapore: 2010s - Government investment, bicycle sharing

-Legislation
+In July 2015, the Active Mobility Advisory Panel was commissioned.

 In April 2016, the LTA announced the establishment of a dedicated enforcement team, which would work with the Traffic Police and the National Parks Board, to address reckless behaviour by cyclists and Personal Mobility Device (PMD) users.
 Around the same time, the government-appointed Active Mobility Advisory Panel introduced a set of rules and a code of conduct to guide the safe and responsible use of bicycles and PMDs.

 The Active Mobility Act was passed by the Singapore Parliament in January 2017, but enforcement only commenced in May 2018.
 According to the LTA, they had conducted "safe riding clinics" for users and engaged in dialogues with retailers to help prepare the public for the implementation of the new legislation.
 Under the Act, Power-assisted bicycles are not allowed on footpaths, while e-scooters are banned from public roads.
 Speed limits are capped at 15 km/h on footpaths and 25 km/h on park connectors and shared paths.
 The new law also imposes restrictions on the size and speed of devices permitted on public paths.
 In May 2019, the LTA reported 3,700 offences committed under the Active Mobility Act.

+In early 2017, 3 major bicycle-sharing companies launched in Singapore -- Ofo, oBike and Mobike.
+In its early days, there were initially few regulations.
+As a result, five bicycle-sharing companies signed a memorandum of understanding with LTA, NParks and town councils.
+This required bicycle-sharing companies to remove indiscriminately parked bicycles within half a day, implement geo-fencing technologies by end-2017 and educate users on the proper uses of bicyclkes, and others.

+On 5 March 2018, the Parking Places (Amendment) Bill was passed.
+This included a new licensing regime for bicycle-sharing operators, a review of fleet size every 6 months, and a QR-code based geo-fencing system that came into effect on January 14, 2019.
+Over the next year, multiple operators would cease operations, including ofo, GBikes, ShareBikeSG, and oBike, some due to failing regulations.